As I walk through the blackened forest...

 4 of 5 people found this review helpful.

--great use of open and wooded terrain and elevation changes
+-great use of open and wooded terrain and rolling hills

 -variety of distance and difficulty of lines